chef/chef-web-docs/chef_master/source/resource_directory.rst

 ``path``
    **Ruby Type:** String

    The path to the directory.
 Using a fully qualified path is recommended, but is not always required.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``recursive``
    **Ruby Types:** true, false | **Default Value:** ``false``